bNobo/needabreak/readme.md

 ![Task bar icon](https://nabr.blob.core.windows.net/nab/settings.jpg)

+# Installation
+If you just want to install the latest version of the application, you can download it [here](https://bnobo.github.io/needabreak/NeedABreak/publish/setup.exe).

+Alternatively you can download an installer from the [releases](https://github.com/bNobo/needabreak/releases) page.

+> Note that you will have a big red warning during installation because the installer is not digitaly signed.

 # Get started
 The project is a WPF application targeting .Net Framework 4.5.2.
 All you need is a copy of Visual Studio Community in order to build it.
 Once started, the application creates a coffee cup icon in the task bar to manifest its presence and permits user to interract with it.